Custom AI Development: Cost, ROI, Process (2026 Guide)

 Trade-offs: Requires high-quality labeled data, retraining plans, and drift monitoring.

-Approach 5: Custom Models or Heavy Customization
+Approach 5: Custom Models (Generative AI Development)

 Some problems require building models from scratch or deeply customizing existing ones.
 This is common when performance, privacy, or deployment constraints are strict.